myamout/Ethereum_Primer/README.md

   }
 }
 ```
-Okay so first we're going to import all of our modules.
-For migrating our contract we don't actaully need the truffle-contract module, but for
-completeness I left it in for future reference.
-First we need to grab the JSON file we got when we compiled our contract using the `fs` module.
-Next we need to create our provider variable.
-The provider will point our web3 object and in the future our contract instance to the blockchain
-we are working with.
-Next we'll create our web3 object and then pass the provider we just made so our web3 object is aware of the testrpc we just launched.
-Now we can take a look at our migration function.
-First we're going to create a contract object. web3 allows us to do that by really easily
-by calling the contract function and passing the defined abi from our JSON file.
-Next we'll deploy a new contract to the testrpc.
-Lets break down the
+First we need to grab the JSON file `truffle compile` generated for us.
+We'll need to be able to access the contract's abi and byte code when we deploy it to the testrpc.
+Next we need to create our provider constant.
+This constant is essentially the path to our testrpc instance.
+We'll be passing it to our Web3 object so it knows where the testrpc is come deployment time.
+When our Web3 object is connected to the testrpc we can use the `.eth` extension to view the accounts inside the testrpc, their balances, and other information pretaining to our blockchain instance.
+Now lets go over the migration function.
+  - `const VaultContract = web3.eth.contract(compliedJson.abi);`: This creates a new contract object.
+We pass in the abi to let the object know what it's able to do
-line `const deployedVaultContract = VaultContract.new({data: compiledJson.unlinked_binary, from: web3.eth.accounts[0], gas: 4700000})`.
-New means
+  - `const deployedContract = VaultContract.new({data: compiledJson.unlinked_binary, from: web3.eth.accounts[0], gas: 4700000});`
-we want to make a new contract.
-Other options available to us are at and update.
-We'll be using the at constructor later in the primer.
-Next we need
-to pass in an object that contains a few things.
-The data field will take the byte code we discussed earlier.
-The blockchain needs to keep track of
-what address deploys which contract so we need to pass in an address.
-Because we pointed our web3 object to the testrpc we can access the ten
-accounts that comes with it.
-We'll look into some more web3 functions later as well.
-Finally to deploy a smart contract we need give it some gas
+     This command creates a new VaultContract object on our testrpc.
+When creating a new contract we are required to pass in an object with some fields.
+The data field contains our byte code, simple enough.
+The blockchain needs to keep track of what address deployed the contract so we need to pass an address in.
+Finally we need to pay some ether in the form of gas to get our contract onto the blockchain.
+The concept of gas is a little tough to wrap your head around so I'll leave this link that explains it extremely well, `https://ethereum.stackexchange.com/questions/3/what-is-meant-by-the-term-gas`.

-as well.
-Now look at our testrpc running in the terminal, you should be able to see the contract transaction.
-You should see the address the contract is at, you'll need to copy and paste that into the `contractAddr.txt` file so we can access that contract in future steps.
+To migrate our contract use the command `yarn migrate`.
+After you deploy the contract you should see the contract's address print out in the testrpc instance running in your other terminal window.
+Copy and paste that into the `contractAddr.txt` file so we can access our contract later.

-  - Run the command `yarn migrate` to migrate our contract to the testrpc

 ## Interacting With Our Contract
 Now that our smart contract is on the blockchain lets interact with it!
 Like before I'll show some code and we'll go over everything.
-Before I'd like to touch on two important things when interacting with the blockchain.
-When you call a function that alters a variable inside of the contract that will require gas.
-However, when you are simply accessing and returning a value that requires no gas since you aren't altering anything.
-You specify the operation with the `.call()` addition to the method call.
-You'll see this in action soon.

 ### Updating Our Mapping Variable
 ```